-In December, 2017 I got to perform with my ukulele at the Burton Cummings Theatre as a part of a Ukulele Choir, in the amazing JP Hoe Hoe Hoe Holiday Show.
+In December, 2017 I got to perform with my ukulele at the Burton Cummings Theatre as a part of a small Ukulele Choir, in the amazing JP Hoe Hoe Hoe Holiday Show.

-Right now I try to focus most of my "spare time" (haha) on my own art, being the President of the Manitoba Association for Art Education.
+Right now I try to focus most of my "spare time" (haha) on my own art, and being the President of the Manitoba Association for Art Education.

 I live in Winnipeg with my anxious (but perfect) dog, Stella, and my cats, (the friendly one) Fidel Catstro and (the crabby one) Ruth Bader Kittensburg.